 — Mark 4:30-32 NLT

-If mystery and movement were the heart of Jesus' Kingdom message yesterday, today his message is about power and grace.
+Mystery and movement were at the heart of Jesus' Kingdom message in our devotional yesterday; today his message is about power and grace.
 The Kingdom appears small in the face of the world's political and military powers.
-However, the Kingdom we see is only a seed, not the fully mature shelter.
+However, the Kingdom we see is only a seed, not a fully mature shelter.
 But the Kingdom is growing and will be large enough to furnish safety and security for those who live in its branches.
 Don't be afraid, dear Kingdom seeker; the God who propels the mustard seed to great growth is at work in his Kingdom to do far greater things than we can ask or imagine.
-So find your shelter in this Kingdom.
-All others will pass away, but this one will endure—forever.
+So find your shelter in his Kingdom.
+All others will pass away, but this one will endure — forever.

 Related Scripture Readings